redii/grow-sensors/README.md

 # 🌱 Grow Sensors

-This repo contains the logic for collecting data from multiple sensors and sending it to an [prometheus exporter](https://github.com/redii/grow-exporter).
+This repo contains the logic for collecting data from multiple sensors and sending it to the prometheus [grow-exporter](https://github.com/redii/grow-exporter).

 ## Project Structure